denieryd/GolangLoadBalancer/README.md

    1. Retries if backend didn't answer
    2. Attempts if another backend picked for current request
 5. HealthCheck for backends to check if they're alive and modify their statuses
-6. Showed using of goroutines (health check running in different Go thread), atomic package, mutexes.
-Didn't show using of channels, but I know them too.
+6. Showed using of goroutines (health check running in different Go thread), atomic package, mutexes, channels (used for timers, no too smart but anyway)
-7. Dockerized application
+7. Dockerized application (multi-stage build)

 # What I didn't do, but can ?
-- tests - controllers, clients
-- testcoverge
 - measure of performance
 - Even cleaner code (if I got at least one code review)
 - Grafana & Prometheus metrics